rbrastad/lib4tripletex/README.md

 tripleTexEmployeeId=<EMPLOYEEID TO TEST ON>
 ```

-This is done so you don't expose youre secret keys to anybody else.
+This is done so you don't expose the secret keys to anybody else.